naturalis/arise-sequencing-nanopore/README.md

 The fastq files for each amplicon can be found [here](https://drive.google.com/drive/folders/1zYL8aNuHByU2BTK5xHu8yUuSoyxTK69E?usp=sharing).

 ## consensus calling with NGSpeciesID
+Use [ngspid.sh]() within a folder of \*.fastq files to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters.
+[Collect_fas.sh]() can be used subsequently to collect all output fasta files and move them to a separate folder.

 ## summary
 Total number of reads: 366.218